id101010/zirconiumpass/README.md

 For the mainwindow:

 * Double-click on a title to edit the entry.
+Or just select the row and press enter.
 * Double-click on any other column to copy the value into the clipboard
 * Right-click on a cell to see all options.
 The bold option is the one that is executed on double-click.
 * Right-click on the header in the mainwindow to add/remove columns for values that you often need.
 This setting will be saved on your computer
-* Check for shortcuts in menu.
+* Check for shortcuts in menu

 For the Entry Edit Dialog: